emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Solving Supply Chain Greenfield Analysis Problem Using Optimization in Python.md

 A greenfield analysis provides the optimal locations for your Distribution network based on customer demand footprint.

+Greenfield analysis answers the following supply chain design questions:

+- How many distribution centers do we need to reach our service level?
+- Where should distribution centers be geographically located to minimize cost?
+- Which customers will be supplied from each distribution center?

 # Algorithm

 In the previous post, we propose an unsupervised learning